XuyangZhong-29/XuyangZhong-29.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Computer Science, City University of Hong Kong, 2023.01 - 2026.12 (expected)
+* Ph.D. in Computer Science, City University of Hong Kong, 2023.01 - 2026.12 (expected)
 * M.Sc. in Information Technology and Electrical Engineering, Technical University of Munich, 2020.11 - 2022.11
 * B.Eng. in Automation, Beijing Institute of Technology, 2016.09 - 2020.07